KillahPotatoes/arma.warfare/README.md

 ## Features

+### Faction stats

+On the right side of the screen you will see

+#### T0 0% (+0) 50

+repeated three times in blue, red, green representing the stats for each faction.

+T0 = Tier 0

+0% = progress towards next tier

+(+0) = sectors held.
+Each sector gives 2 points per minute

+50 = current strength of the faction.
+If strength is >30 the AI unit cap will be 30, but if <30 the unit cap will be equal strength

 ### Start base (HQ)
 Your startbase consists of an ammobox, with the actions 'Request squad', 'Arsenal' and 'Helo Insertion'.